jjvanzon/JJs-Reference-Architecture/code-style.md

     ProgressInfoCallback
     AddItemDelegate

-Sometimes the word `On` may beused:
+Sometimes the word `On` may be used:

     OnSelectedIndexChanged
     OnClick